andrewcomputsci2019/cse15l-lab-reports/lab1.md

 Hello.class  Hello.java  messages  README
 [user@sahara ~]$
 ```
-* working directory before was /home
+* working directory before was `/home`
-* The output above should the directory content of /home/lecture1, this contained both files and directories within the lecture1
+* The output above printed the directory content of `/home/lecture1` path.
+This output contained both files and directories within the lecture1
 directories
 * The out put was not an error